 I ask my neighbors to give me their grass clippings after they have mowed their lawn.
 They leave me bags of clippings that I use as mulch around my flowers and vegetable plants.
-As the grass decomposes it fertilizes the plants and it keeps weeds from growing.

 We mulch our garden completely with straw that we get from the racetrack in town in the spring when the races are on and the horses are here.

 On a fluke, I picked up a Frisbee in the yard and used it to distribute mulch from the bag and haven't used anything since.
 It gives enough leverage to spread the right amount around each plant and sure beats trying to pick the bag up and control the amount you pour out.